by Staff Writer

 In 1993, Weaver also founded the Institute for Ecolonomics.
 Ecolonomics is a combination of the words "ecology" and "economics."
 It derives its meaning from both of these concepts.
 The basis of the Institute is the understanding that without a basic respect for the ecology of earth, there will be nothing upon which to build an economy.
 "The whole thrust of the Institute of Ecolonomics is to create a sustainable source of energy that is clean and inexhaustible and economically feasible."
 The foundation aims to research and teach ways in which the economy can continue to thrive in concord with ecological considerations.

-Weaver has also been an outspoken advocate for the cultivation of Industrial Hemp, a crop that uses little water and whose fibers can be used to make building materials, fabrics, clean-burning diesel fuel, biodegradable plastics, oil, paint, and can also be used as a food source.
+Weaver was also an outspoken advocate for the cultivation of Industrial Hemp, a crop that uses little water and whose fibers can be used to make building materials, fabrics, clean-burning diesel fuel, biodegradable plastics, oil, paint, and can also be used as a food source.

 "What are we going to do today that will allow the next generation and the generation after that to also enjoy the things we're enjoying?"
 Weaver has said.
 "I think that is a responsibility we have and a matter of conscience."